vatlab/sos/doc/sos_format_v1.md

 ### Execution of a subset of steps

-Although workflows are usually executed in its entirety, there are cases where you would like to execute only a subset of steps.
+Although workflows are usually executed in their entirety, there are cases where you might want to execute only a subset of steps.
 For example, you can execute step 10 of the pipeline mouse using command

 ```bash
 sos run myscript.sos mouse:0
 ```

-Similarly, you can execute step 10 of the default workflow, up to step 20 of workflow `mouse``, steps 10 and 20 of workflow `mouse`, and step 20 and later of workflow `mouse`, respectively, using the following comands
+Similarly, you can execute step 10 of the default workflow, up to step 20 of workflow `mouse`, steps 10 and 20 of workflow `mouse`, and step 20 and later of workflow `mouse`, respectively, using the following comands

 ```bash
 sos run myscript.sos :10